juriad/advent2022/README.md

 - Nu - could not figure out input
 - Eel - incomplete and outdated
 - Sather - no doc how to work with strings
+- Ksh - too close to a regular Shell/Bash
+- Whiley - cannot handle input
+- Cool - school course, does not exists
+- eC - almost no documentation